Fibrosis-Inflammation Lab

 In mechanotransduction drug discovery, the PCLS (Ex vivo organ culture) model is stepping into the spotlight.

-- Preservation of Native "Stiffness" and 3D Structure: Because tissue slices taken from animals or patients are cultured as-is, the physical elasticity and 3D organization of the native ECM are perfectly preserved.
+• Preservation of Native "Stiffness" and 3D Structure: Because tissue slices taken from animals or patients are cultured as-is, the physical elasticity and 3D organization of the native ECM are relatively well preserved (mechanical damage during slicing and day-by-day shifts in stiffness during culture are unavoidable, so aligning culture duration and assessment timepoints is important).

 4. Strategies as Drug Targets